-Money market accounts and certificates of deposit (CDs) can be confusing because they both offer competitive interest rates and features, but they’re completely different products.
+The battle of money market accounts vs. certificates of deposit (CDs) can be confusing because they both offer competitive interest rates and features, but they’re completely different products.
 Your choice between the two may affect how you access your money, the interest rate you’ll earn and more.
 Compare money market vs. CD accounts to see which one is right for you.

 A few key differences to be aware of before choosing where to put your savings: